Semglee Hero image HCP Desktop.jpg

 Urgent Need State Insulin Program

-The Urgent Need State Insulin Program allows eligible patients who are in urgent need of insulin to receive a one-time, 30-day supply of SEMGLEE or Insulin Glargine (insulin glargine-yfgn) at their pharmacy.
+The Urgent Need State Insulin Program allows eligible patients who are in urgent need of insulin to receive a one-time, 30-day supply of SEMGLEE or Insulin Glargine-yfgn injection at their pharmacy.
 Voucher must be requested by a pharmacist.

 Eligibility and restrictions apply as required by the applicable State Insulin Affordability/Safety Net Program law.